timofeysie/google-trend-predictor/README.md

 POST http://localhost:3001/logistic-regression/predict <-- predict a major trend from the payload

-GET http://localhost:3001/parse-realtime-data returns JSON data containing all the trends and their details
+GET http://localhost:3001/parse-realtime-data returns JSON data containing all the trends and their details (see service for params)

 ## Real Time Trends